basho/basho_docs/content/riak/kv/2.0.7/developing/app-guide.md

 ## Search

-Riak Search provides you with [Apache Solr](http://lucene.apache.org/solr/)-powered full-text indexing and querying on top of the scalability, fault tolerance, and operational simplicity of Riak.
-Our motto for Riak Search: **Write it like Riak.
+Riak search provides you with [Apache Solr](http://lucene.apache.org/solr/)-powered full-text indexing and querying on top of the scalability, fault tolerance, and operational simplicity of Riak.
+Our motto for Riak search: **Write it like Riak.
 Query it like Solr**.
 That is, you can store objects in Riak [like normal][usage create objects] and run full-text queries on those objects later on using the Solr API.

-* [Using Search][usage search] --- Getting started with Riak Search
+* [Using Search][usage search] --- Getting started with Riak search
-* [Search Details][use ref search] --- A detailed overview of the concepts and design consideration behind Riak Search
+* [Search Details][use ref search] --- A detailed overview of the concepts and design consideration behind Riak search
-* [Search Schema][usage search schema] --- How to create custom schemas for extracting data from Riak Search
+* [Search Schema][usage search schema] --- How to create custom schemas for extracting data from Riak search

 ### When to Use Search

-* **When you need a rich querying API** --- Riak Search gives you access to the entirety of [Solr](http://lucene.apache.org/solr/)'s extremely broad API, which enables you to query on the basis of wildcards, strings, booleans, geolocation, ranges, language-specific fulltext,
+* **When you need a rich querying API** --- Riak search gives you access to the entirety of [Solr](http://lucene.apache.org/solr/)'s extremely broad API, which enables you to query on the basis of wildcards, strings, booleans, geolocation, ranges, language-specific fulltext,